Environmental Initiatives Environmental Initiatives

 Note that while JRE does not invest in new development projects, the sponsor Mitsubishi Estate Co., Ltd. pursues sustainable land use using certification systems such as Association for Business Innovation in Harmony with Nature and Community (ABINC) certification and SITES certification at the time of development.

-For details on the efforts of Mitsubishi Estate Co., Ltd., please refer to the website.
+For details on the efforts of Mitsubishi Estate Co., Ltd., please click here.

 Otemachi Park Building Biodiversity Preservation Initiatives